 In our paid inclusion services delivered primarily via TrafficLeader, merchant advertisers pay for their Web pages and product databases to be crawled, or searched, and included within search engine and product shopping engine results.
 Generally, the paid inclusion results are presented separately on a Web page from the pay-per-click listings.
-For this service, revenue is generated when an online user clicks on a paid inclusion listing within search engine and product shopping engine results is largely determined by its relevancy, as determined by the search engine partner.
+For this service, revenue is generated when an online user clicks on a paid inclusion listing within search engine and product shopping engine results.
+The placement of a paid inclusion result within search engine results is largely determined by its relevancy, as determined by the search engine partner.